portworx/px-docs/scheduler/kubernetes/snaps-group.md

 #### Creating snapshots of all PVCs that match certain annotations

-In below example, we are taking a group snapshot that will snap all PVCs in the *default* namespace and that have labels *portworx/tier: prod* and *portworx/type: db*.
+In below example, we are taking a group snapshot that will snap all PVCs in the *default* namespace and that have labels *tier: prod* and *type: db*.

 Portworx will quiesce I/O on all volumes before triggering their snapshots.